rushkeldon/promptly/README.md

 2. Run `npm install`
 3. Edit either `src/promptly.ts` or `src/promptly.less`
 4. Run `npm run build`
-5. Go to How To Use above
+5. Go to #3 in How To Use above

 ## Donations Welcome